 To develop an understanding of these fundamental neural mechanisms underlying animal orientation, I perform intracellular recordings from individual neurons in the central brain of several insect species, as well as detailed neuroanatomical studies of these animals.
 To examine how fundamentally shared features of this system have been shaped by evolution to optimize each species’ performance in its particular environment, insects from different habitats around the world (e.g. Panamanian rainforest bees, Australian migratory moths) are used and compared.
 In particular, I work on the nocturnal bee Megalopta genalis, its diurnal relative Lasioglossum leucozonium, the migratory Bogong moth (Agrotis infusa), and its non migratory relative Agrotis segetum.

-I conducted my PhD at the Philipps-University Marburg in Germany with Prof. U. Homberg, analyzing the processing of polarized light information in the brain of the desert locust.
-I then joined the University of Massachusetts Medical School (USA) as a postdoctoral fellow (with Prof. S. Reppert) and worked on the neural basis of sun compass orientation of the migratory monarch butterfly.
+I conducted my PhD at the Philipps-University Marburg in Germany with Uwe Homberg, analyzing the processing of polarized light information in the brain of the desert locust.
+I then joined the University of Massachusetts Medical School (USA) as a postdoctoral fellow (with Steven Reppert) and worked on the neural basis of sun compass orientation of the migratory monarch butterfly.
 After joining the Lund Vision Group as a Marie-Curie postdoctoral fellow in December 2012 (with Eric Warrant), I started to set up my independent research group in 2015 as one of eight principle investigators of the Lund Vision Group.
 In my work I analyze how sensory information is transformed into behavioral decisions in insect brains across several species of moths and bees, focusing on a highly conserved brain region called the central complex.

 Retrieved from Lund University's publications database

 - A clearer view of the insect brain - combining bleaching with standard whole-mount immunocytochemistry allows confocal imaging of pigment-covered brain areas for 3D reconstruction